nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 * The `startsWith()` method returns true if the given text is found at the beginning of the string.
 It returns false if not.
 * The `endsWith()` method returns true if the given text is found at the end of the string.
 It returns false if not.

-Each of these methods accepts two arguments: the text to search for and an optional index from which to start the search.
+Each methods accept two arguments: the text to search for and an optional index from which to start the search.
 When the second argument is provided, `includes()` and `startsWith()` start the match from that index while `endsWith()` starts the match from the length of the string minus the second argument; when the second argument is omitted, `includes()` and `startsWith()` search from the beginning of the string, while `endsWith()` starts from the end.
 In effect, the second argument minimizes the amount of the string being searched.
 Here are some examples showing these three methods in action:

 ```js
 var msg = "Hello world!";